joshuamcinnes/SampleTask/README.md

 ##Domain
 * Equipment is a list of equipment that the company owns.
 * MaintenanceWorks is a list of maintenance records for each of the the pieces of equipment in the equipment table.
 Maintenance on equipment is done on a ad-hoc basis, and the date and time and description of the works at included.
+Also included is a time taken for the maintenance to be completed (in minutes).

 ##Requirements
 * A user must be able to add / remove / update data